 What’s the next step?

-To follow up on the narrator’s final sentence, “The more you read and the more you learn about reading, the better reader you’ll be.”
+To follow up on the teacher’s final sentence, “The more you read and the more you learn about reading, the better reader you’ll be.”
 What support does T need?
-What support does the narrator need?
+What support does the teacher need?

 I Can’t Read!

-After the obligatory applause, I thanked my hosts, tidied my papers, and prepared to leave.
+Narrator: After my workshop presentation to a group of high school teachers, I thanked my hosts, tidied my papers, and prepared to leave.
 A participant from the audience approached the dais.

 Participant: That was a good presentation and I get what you’re saying.
-I agree in theory, but what about the students who are finishing high school and simply can’t read.
-We’ve tried everything and they just can’t read.
+I agree in theory, but what about the students who are finishing high school and simply can’t read?
+We’ve tried everything and some kids just can’t read.
 Are you willing to visit our school and show us how to put your words into action?

 T entered the room with his hoody-covered head down.
-He slumped in the chair across from me.
+He slumped in the chair across from the narrator.

 T: This sucks!
 I can’t read and I’m sick of these tests.
 I’ve had a hundred tests and I know I can’t read.
 I can’t wait to get out of this place!

-I shared what I knew about Kirk Johnson, and T proceeded to fill in the many gaps in my knowledge.
-He told me about Kirk Johnson’s training, his latest fight and the unfair treatment he got from the press.
+The narrator shared what she knew about Kirk Johnson, and T proceeded to fill in the many gaps in my knowledge.
+T told the narrator about Kirk Johnson’s training, his latest fight and the unfair treatment he got from the press.
 He also had strong ideas about the press’s bias and fairness.

-Me: I have some articles about Kirk Johnson.
-Some are easier to read than others.
+Narrator: I have some information about Kirk Johnson.
+Some of these are easier to read than others.
 We’re going to find one you can read.

-Me: Because there are certain things I believe in and one thing is that many people who say they can’t read or who have been told they can’t read actually can read.
+Narrator: Because many people who say they can’t read or who have been told they can’t read actually can read.

 T. Yeah, yeah . . .

-T: Too easy!
+T: Easy!
 Right!
 I can’t read, so that won’t happen.

-Me: After you look over the paragraphs, I’ll ask you to choose one to read to me.
+Narrator: After you look over the paragraphs, I’ll ask you to choose one to read to me.
 I’m going to listen for how your reading sounds . . .
-I’ll listen to hear if the words you read correct, is your reading flows fluently, if you you notice a mistake, if you fix up a mistake and how you fix up a mistake.
+I’ll listen to hear if the words you read are correct, if your reading flows fluently, if you notice a mistake, if you fix up a mistake and how you fix up a mistake.
 I won’t mess around – if it’s too hard, I’ll tell you; if it’s too easy, I’ll tell you.

 T: Yeah, yeah.